drakakisgeo/PictureFill/README.md

 ```
 You set the file name suffix, and the media query that will trigger it.

-And what if...you need to parse a different array on runtime?
+And what if...you need to parse a different array at runtime?

 ```php
 PictureFill::make("mypic.jpg","A giant stone", $differentsetup)